darylruggier/rbmh-fullstack-assignment/README.md

 * 🔼 Prisma - A modern ORM for building type-safe and scalable database applications.
 * 🪐 PlanetScale - A cloud-native database platform for scaling MySQL.
 * 🃏 Jest - A JavaScript testing framework for unit testing, integration testing, and snapshot testing.
+🛡️ Zod - A TypeScript-first schema validation library that provides a simple and powerful way to validate and transform data.

 ## Possible Improvements